afmcdnl/trundle-wheel---tutorial/Tutorial.md

 # Programming the Trundle Wheel Tutorial

-## About this project @fullscreen
+## About this project! @fullscreen
-Using a cardboard wheel and a micro:bit you can keep track of the number of the distance from one object to another.
+Using a cardboard wheel and a micro:bit you can (need picture) keep track of the number of the distance from one object to another.

 ## Keeping track of the number of turns